Hightouch's Google Cloud integration powers two features: external storage via GCS and the BigQuery source.

-Give your Credential a name, then select either Managed service account or Your service account.
+Give your credential a Display name, then select either Service account managed by Hightouch or Bring your own service account.

-Using the Managed service account access type, Hightouch can create a Service Account within our secure Google Cloud account, to which you can bind your project's IAM policies which grant permissions within your Google Cloud project.
+When using the managed service account access type, Hightouch creates a service account within our secure Google Cloud account, to which you can bind your project's IAM policies.
+IAM policies grant permissions within your Google Cloud project.

-Click Create a new service account, and Hightouch will generate a new Service Account in our project (unique to your workspace and this credential) and provide you with the Service Account Email.
-Copy that email, and click Create to confirm the service account creation.
+When you click Create a new service account, Hightouch generates a new service account in our project.
+The service account is unique to your workspace and this credential.
+You can then copy the service account email and click Create to confirm the service account creation.

-Next, you'll need to bind IAM roles to this service account by calling
+Next, you need to bind IAM roles to this service account by calling

-First, you'll need to create a Service Account, grant it the relevant roles, and generate a key.
+First, you need to create a service account, grant it the relevant roles, and generate a key.
 Make sure you create JSON key, not P12.
 Once the service account and key have been created, download the key to your machine and drag and drop it into the file selector.

-Hightouch will parse the key, and if it's valid, you'll see the Client ID and Client Email fields populated.
+Hightouch then parses the key, and if it's valid, you see the Client ID and Client Email fields populated.
 If those correspond with your intended service account, click Create.

 Google Cloud credential usage